saltytine/salt_os_v1.2/README.md

 After that, run `scons toolchain`, this should download and build the required tools (binutils and GCC).
 If you encounter errors during this step, you might have to modify `scripts/setup_toolchain.sh` and try a different version of **binutils** and **gcc**.
 Using the same version as the one bundled with your distribution is your best bet.

 Finally, you should be able to run `scons`.
-Use `scons run` to test your OS using qemu.
+Use `scons run` to test the OS using qemu.